ocaml/ocaml.org/data/tutorials/gs_01_a_first_hour_with_ocaml.md

 The Boolean operator *and* is denoted with `&&` and *or* is denoted with `||`.

-A function may take multiple arguments which are separated by spaces.
+A function may take multiple arguments, separated by spaces.
 This is the case both in the function declaration and in any expression that applies a function to some arguments.